MnCLosSantos/MnC-pedattack/README.markdown

 ---------------------------------------------------------------------------------------------------------------------

-## **MnC-PedAttack** is a FiveM resource that allows server administrators to initiate a gang attack on a specific player, spawning hostile NPCs to engage the target.
+## **MnC-PedAttack** is a FiveM resource that allows administrators to initiate a gang attack on a specific player, spawning hostile NPCs to engage the target.
 This resource is designed for GTA V servers running the QBCore framework, providing an immersive and dynamic gameplay experience.

 ---------------------------------------------------------------------------------------------------------------------